Environmental justice

-The goal of the environmental justice movement is to achieve agency for marginalized communities in making environmental decisions that affect their lives.
+The goal of the environmental justice movement is to achieve what proponents believe is agency for marginalized communities in making environmental decisions that affect their lives.
 The global environmental justice movement arises from local environmental conflicts in which environmental defenders frequently confront multi-national corporations in resource extraction or other industries.
 Local outcomes of these conflicts are increasingly influenced by trans-national environmental justice networks.

-Environmental justice scholars have produced a large interdisciplinary body of social science literature that includes contributions to political ecology, environmental law, and theories on justice and sustainability.
+Environmental justice scholars have produced an interdisciplinary body of social science literature that includes contributions to political ecology, environmental law, and theories on justice and sustainability.

 Scope

 Environmental justice has evolved into a comprehensive global movement, introducing numerous concepts to political ecology, including ecological debt, environmental racism, climate justice, food sovereignty, corporate accountability, ecocide, sacrifice zones, and environmentalism of the poor.
 It aims, in part, to augment human rights law, which traditionally overlooked the relationship between the environment and human rights.
 Despite attempts to integrate environmental protection into human rights law, challenges persist, particularly concerning climate justice.

 Scholars such as Kyle Powys Whyte and Dina Gilio-Whitaker have extended the discourse on environmental justice concerning Indigenous peoples and settler-colonialism.
 Gilio-Whitaker critiques distributive justice, which assumes a capitalistic commodification of land inconsistent with many Indigenous worldviews.
 Whyte explores environmental justice within the context of colonialism's catastrophic environmental impacts on Indigenous peoples' traditional livelihoods and identities.